corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/ha-notary-service-overview.md

 replicas and/or notary workers fail.
 For example, a three-node notary cluster can tolerate one crash fault.

 {{< note >}}
 In production, R3 recommends running five or more replicas in the notary state database cluster.
 However, there is more flexibility regarding the number of notary workers.
-Si[node-4-13-issue.log](../../../../../../../../../../Downloads/node-4-13-issue.log)nce for notary workers, we are only concerned with availability and not durability, there is a tradeoff between the number of notary workers and availability performance.
+Since for notary workers, we are only concerned with availability and not durability, there is a tradeoff between the number of notary workers and availability performance.
 {{< /note >}}

 If desired, you can choose to run each database server and its Corda notary worker on the same machine: